Landaman/Battleship/README.md

 # Battleship

 We decided to make the classic game of Battleship in Python.
 We decided that we would use a 10x10 grid, and 5 ships.
 One 5 length, one 4 length, one 3 length, one horizontal 4 length, and one horizontal 2 length.
-We also decided that it would be more interesting if we were to use an AI as the second player, a proper UI instead of console programming, and object based programming
+We also decided that it would be more interesting if we were to use an AI as the second player, a proper UI instead of console programming, and object based programming.

 # Python Object Based Programming